korby/deployer/README.md

 Tasks are commands executed on remote servers.
 They must reside in text files (whithout shebang), all commands inside a file must end with ";"

 A) Tasks common
-Usefull dor many projects they are stored in Deployer itself.
+Usefull for many projects they are stored in Deployer itself.
 If you prefix a task with "tasks-common" Deployer will look for it inside its own directory "tasks-common".

 B) Other tasks
 You can store them where you want, provided you indicate the path ine the yaml configuration file.